 • To register for the Think Ahead programme you'll need a 2:1 or higher in any subject other than social work.

-For a more comprehensive guide to social work qualifications and social work bursaries, see social work courses.
+For a more comprehensive guide to social work qualifications and available social work bursaries, see social work courses.

-Should I do a social work apprenticeship?
+Can I do a social work apprenticeship?

 It's possible to become a qualified social worker through a degree apprenticeship.
 To find out more about the level and length of schemes, what they involve and what you'll be paid, see social care apprenticeships.